Skip to main content

 Inspectors

-• be accountable and take responsibility for the quality of their work; and
+• be accountable and take responsibility for the quality of their work

 How service providers and staff can support the inspection process

-• if during feedback you disagree with anything the inspector tells you, please tell them and be clear about the reasons why; and
+• if during feedback you disagree with anything the inspector tells you, please tell them and be clear about the reasons why

-7.3 We will be polite and courteous in our dealings with you and therefore expect you to be polite and courteous in your dealings with us.
+7.3 We expect you to be polite and courteous in your dealings with us.
 However, we will not tolerate unreasonable, aggressive or abusive behaviour, unreasonable demands or unreasonable persistence.
 We regard any incident of this nature as serious and we will take action in accordance with Welsh Government policy to protect our staff where necessary.

 8. Feedback at and reporting of inspection